Mariano Escobedo 700, Polanco

 Back in 2000 when it opened, the Enrique Norten-designed, glass-enclosed, Hotel Habita was Mexico City's very first design hotel, and even today it remains among a very few.
 Located on Masaryk, one of the city's main high-end shopping drags, the minimalist decor, white-washed industrial interiors and roof deck pool still lure locals for the bar scene, and foreigners for the perfectly comfortable—if a little sparse—industrial rooms.
 While owner Carlos Couturier has gone on to open several more scene-stealing hotels in the city and further afield, the rooftop pool and bar at the hotel remain a night-time fixture.

 Avenida Presidente Masaryk 390A, Polanco

-At this 35 room boutique hotel, the international design firm Yabu Pushelberg has done an outstanding job of tastefully incorporating Mexican motifs into a contemporary setting, beginning with a stunning spiral rosewood staircase leading from reception into the hotel's breakfast room and spa.
-Each of the rooms and apartment-like suites feature this same attention to detail when it comes to decor, with custom-made furnishings, luxurious marble bathrooms, and floor-to-ceiling windows throughout.
-In keeping with the hotel's recurring theme of tastefully incorporating Mexican tropes, the spa features a menu of massages and treatments featuring indigenous ingredients and ancient practices.
-In addition to that, it's also home to two great restaurants, Anatol and Dulce Patria, which is among the best city restaurants serving up contemporary Mexican cuisine.
+At this thirty-five rooms strong, the international design firm Yabu Pushelberg has done an outstanding job of tastefully incorporating Mexican motifs into a contemporary setting beginning with the stunning spiral rosewood staircase leading from reception into the hotel’s breakfast room and spa.
+Each of the rooms and apartment-like suites feature this same attention to detail when it comes to décor, with custom-made furnishings, luxurious marble bathrooms, and floor-to-ceiling windows throughout.
+It’s also home to two great restaurants, Anatol and Dulce Patria, which are among the best in the city for fresh Mexican cuisine.

 You may also like